kubrickzirconia/mr-blonded/README.md

 ### theory

 Information pertaining to hypothesis and methodology are stored here.
 I explain what I wanted to show and how I went about the project.

+### code

+Stored in this folder is the code used to generate the elements of this visualisation.
+For this project, I use D3.js, a popular Javascript library for data visualisation.